From Ubud to Lovina! Wait… what is a “Lovina”!?!

 On passing Lake Beratan (Bedoegoel Province), the site of the famous water temple, the Ulun Danu Bratan Temple, the road will start ascending into the mountains, like a sinuous sharp snake.
 At points, it is not a simple ascent but a switchback pockmarked with sharp corners, some plateaus and yet more ascents.

 The conditions of the road were more or less good, depending on the long route you will bravely drive.
 You’ll be surrounded by many small farms, producing by themselves what they need.
 So there are not many people on the road.
 Still, beware, drive at a reasonable speed, and honk when you arrive at a corner where you cannot see, to warn you are here.
-Because 4/5 of the road in those mountains is only big enough for a car and a half.
+Because 4/5 of the road in those mountains between Ubud to Lovina, or any North Bali, is only big enough for a car and a half.
 And all those chickens, from the farms on the side road, crossing without warning.
 I don’t know if they are testing our reflexes or nerves, but you get used after seeing 14 of them per hour.

-We really had fun, and even if it was a bit hard.
-We absolutely loved the way to go there.
+We really had fun, and even if it was a bit hard sometimes.
 If you are an adventure lover or want to see how the rural Balinese lives, I highly recommend you to try and immerse yourself to the country!
-A very high satisfaction of achievement will dawn on you, when you will see the sea.
-Adventures like these are confidence-building.
-They put you into a zone outside of your sphere of comfort and allow you to believe that you can achieve anything.
+A very high satisfaction of achievement will dawn on

 From the beauty of the views we had, to find great spots for pictures, away from the maddening crowds, there is nothing better than exploring yourself!